pound-emu/ballistic/src/IR_DESIGN_DOC.md

 ```
 ## Constants Design

-An open addressing hash map will need to be created to map constants to their index for `constants[]`
+An open addressing hash map will need to be created to map constants to their index for `constants[]`.
+The hashmap will be used by the frontend and IR. `constants[]` should only be used by the backend.

 ```c
 typedef enum { CONST_INT64, CONST_DOUBLE } const_type_t;